daniel-p-allen/grocery-management-system/README.md

 ## File Structure
 ```
 grocery-management-system/
-├── src/                   # Source code for the system
+├── src/                   # Source code for the sys
-├── docs/                  # Documentation like UML diagrams, technical details
 ├── tests/                 # Test files
 ├── README.md           # Project overview and instructions
 ├── .gitignore          # Files and directories to be ignored by Git
 ├── LICENSE             # License file
 ```

 ## Documentation
-See the `/docs` folder for:
+See the `/` folder for:
 - UML diagrams
-- Technical documentation
 - System architecture

 ## License